 Organizations also need ideas for use cases for crowdsourcing.
 Maybe crowdsourcing sounds like a good idea, but an organization isn’t quite sure how it would fit into its mission.
 Figuring this out is a big step toward developing an innovation strategy.

 Finally, Ascione and Taylor emphasize how important it is to have strong executive backing for developing an innovation strategy.
-Without executive buy-in, it’s much harder to implement crowdsourcing and other innovation techniques and to build and maintain momentum.
+Without executive buy-in, it’s much harder to implement crowdsourcing and other innovative techniques and to build and maintain momentum.

 Where Should Innovation “Live” within an Organization?